mtread/mtread/README.md

-#Hi, I'm Mackenzie!
-I'm studying for a Bachelors in Computer Science and currently building my first React project: a smart task manager app!
+Hey!
+My names Mackenzie and I am in my senior year of college, studying for a bachelors of science in computer science!